-After almost every major holiday, I would see several food poisonings in children.
+After almost every major holiday, I would see food poisoning in children.
 All of which are preventable.
 Fortunately, most cases are mild and self-limiting, which means they would go away by themselves.
 But a few were not.

 - Cross-contamination: the most common cause of foodborne illnesses, so keep food preparation away from serving areas.